Jully Black

-Jully Black (born Jullyann Inderia Gordon Black, November 8, 1977) is a Canadian singer-songwriter, producer and actress.
+Jullyann Inderia Gordon Black (born November 8, 1977) is a Canadian singer and songwriter.
+She has released 4 studio albums, and 2 remix EPs.
 She has collaborated and written for many artists, including Nas, Saukrates, Choclair, Kardinal Offishall, Destiny's Child, and Sean Paul.

-She was chosen by CBC Music as one of "The 25 Greatest Canadian Singers Ever" and has been dubbed "Canada's Queen of R&B" by her fans and peers.
+She was chosen by CBC Music as one of "The 25 Greatest Canadian Singers Ever" and has long been dubbed the "Canada's Queen of R&B" by fans and industry peers alike.

 Early life

 Jullyann Inderia Gordon Black was born to Jamaican immigrants.
 She is the youngest of nine children, she grew up in the North York district in the neighbourhood of Jane and Finch in Toronto, Ontario.
-After her parents divorced when Black was a child, she was raised in a strict Pentecostal household by her single mother, Aretha.
+After her parents divorced, she was raised in a strict Pentecostal household by her single mother, Agatha.